algorandfoundation/algokit-utils-ts/docs/code/classes/types_account_manager.AccountManager.md

 ▸ **ensureFundedFromTestNetDispenserApi**(`accountToFund`, `dispenserClient`, `minSpendingBalance`, `options`): `Promise`\<`undefined` \| [`EnsureFundedResult`](../interfaces/types_account_manager.EnsureFundedResult.md)\>

-Funds a given account using the TestNet Dispenser API as a funding source such that the account has a certain amount of algos free to spend (accounting for Algos locked in minimum balance requirement).
+Funds a given account using the TestNet Dispenser API as a funding source such that the account has a certain amount of Algo free to spend (accounting for Algo locked in minimum balance requirement).

 https://developer.algorand.org/docs/get-details/accounts/#minimum-balance